albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 |Edit Flight Plan Position| Edit Flight Plan Position or Edit Flight Plan Position Remarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Allows to change the name or coordinates of an user-defined waypoint in the flight plan.
+Allows to change the name or coordinates of an user defined waypoint in the flight plan.
 See :doc:`EDITFPPOSITION`.

 Also allows to add a remark to any flight plan waypoint which is not an alternate and not a part of